 Classic examples might be fishing grounds or forests.
 It is challenging to stop those who don’t pay their fair share from using them.
 (What is more it is even hard to determine everyone’s fair share to pay).

-Given she was interested in what worked there is a lot of common sense in the recommendations of Ostrom.
-Rather than argue exclusively for private, communal, or public ownership she takes a generally more nuanced approach.
-Noting that “Examples exist of both successful and unsuccessful efforts to rely on private property, government property and community property” (Ostrom, 2008, page 24).
+There is a lot of common sense in the recommendations of Ostrom.
+She is, after all, interested in what works.
+She is not trying to argue for a specific political philosophy.
+Rather than argue exclusively for private, communal, or public ownership she takes a more nuanced approach.

-Perhaps unsurprisingly with a challenging problem like protecting natural resources the solutions are often complex and depend a lot on the precise local circumstances.
+Perhaps unsurprisingly with a challenging problem like protecting natural resources, the solutions are often complex.
+The solution, therefore, depend a lot on the precise local circumstances.

 For more on governance and how we developed the model below, see here.